-E. It is important to check the pH on a regular (weekly) basis.
-The pH will be affected by the bather load, the addition of new water, the addition of various chemicals, and the type of sanitizer used.
+- E. It is important to check the pH on a regular (weekly) basis.
+The pH will be affected by the bather load, the addition of new water, the addition of various chemicals, and the type of sanitizer used. - F. When the pH is within the recommended range, proceed to the final step.